AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

 1. Enter the merchant's company name in the **Merchant ID** field.
 You must use alphanumeric and underscores only.

 1. In the **Environment ID** field, enter a temporary name for your workspaces while you are in development mode.
 When you are ready for production, change this value to a permanent value, such as **Production**.

+1. (Optional) By default, if an error occurs when Adobe Commerce attempts to send an event to Adobe I/O, Commerce retries a maximum of three times.
+To change this value, uncheck the **Use system value** checkbox and set a new value in the **Maximum retries to send events** field.

+1. (Optional) By default, Adobe Commerce runs a cron job (clean_event_data) every 24 hours that deletes event data that is three days old.
+To change the number of days to retain event data, uncheck the **Use system value** checkbox and set a new value in the **Event retention time (in days)** field.

 1. Click **Save Config**.